GloomyFoodeater/tracer/README.md

 # Execution flow tracer
-Measure time of methods execution using system class StackTrace.
+Measure time of methods' execution using system class StackTrace.

 ## Tracer
-Tracer collects method name, caller class name, time of method execution, total execution time of analyzed methods in one flow and returns result as immutable tree.
+Tracer collects method name, caller class name, time of each method execution and total execution time of analyzed methods in the same thread and returns result as immutable tree of threads and methods.

 ## Usage
 ```C#